jessepav/lacygoill-wiki-backup/tmux/option.md

     mouse on~

 ##
+# Pane options
+## For every pane option, is there a window counterpart?

+Yes.

+This  is what  allows you  to set  a  pane option  in a  given pane  differently compared to all the other panes of the window:

+    $ tmux set -w allow-rename off \; set -p allow-rename on
+    $ tmux show -wv allow-rename \; show -pv allow-rename off~
+    on~

+## For every window option, is there a pane counterpart?

+Not necessarily.
+For example, `aggressive-resize` is a window  option, but there's no pane counterpart.

+##
+## What's the default value of an unset pane option?

+It inherits from its window counterpart.

+From `$ man tmux /OPTIONS`:

+> Pane options inherit from window options.
+> This means any pane option may be set  as a window option to apply the option to
+> all panes in the window without the option set, [...]

+## What does it mean for a window option to have a pane counterpart?

+It means you get more control over its value.
+You can make it different from one pane to another inside the same window.

+##
+## How to set an option
+### local to a pane?

+Use `-p`:

+    $ tmux set -p @foo bar
+               ^^

+### local to all panes in a window?

+Use `-w`:

+    $ tmux set -w @foo bar

+### in all panes in all windows?

+Use `-gw`:

+    $ tmux set -gw @foo bar

+##
+## The value of a pane option is A inside a given pane, but B in the window of that pane.
+Who wins, A or B?

+A.

+The value local to the pane wins in the given pane.
+In the other panes, A doesn't apply, so B is used.

+## How to set the background color of
+### the panes in the current window as green?

+    $ tmux set -w window-style bg=green

+#### and at the same time, the pane of index 1 as red?

+    $ tmux set -w     window-style bg=green
+    $ tmux set -pt:.1 window-style bg=red

+#
+## How is `-g` interpreted in `$ tmux set -gp <pane option>`?

+It's ignored.

+Watch:

+    $ tmux -Lx -f =(echo 'set -gp allow-rename on') no current pane~

+    $ tmux show -gw allow-rename \; show -w allow-rename \; show -p allow-rename off~
+    ''~
+    ''~

+Possible rationale:

+`-g` is ambiguous in this context.
+Should it be interpreted as “all panes  in the current window”, or as “all panes in all windows”?

+Besides, there are already less ambiguous alternatives for both possible meanings:

+    ┌─────────────────────────────────┬─────┐
+    │ all panes in the current window │ -w  │ ├─────────────────────────────────┼─────┤
+    │ all panes in all windows        │ -gw │
+    └─────────────────────────────────┴─────┘

+## What happens if I use `set-option` or `show-options` for a pane option, without using `-w` nor `-p`?

+By default, `$ tmux show` uses `-w`.

+    $ tmux set -p allow-rename on \; set -w allow-rename off \; \
+      show -v allow-rename
+    off~

+    $ tmux set -p allow-rename on \; set -wu allow-rename \; \
+      show allow-rename
+    ''~

+Same thing for `$ tmux set`.

+    $ tmux set -p allow-rename on \; set -w allow-rename on \; \
+      set allow-rename off \; \
+      show -pv allow-rename \; show -wv allow-rename on~
+      off~

+###
 # User options
 ## Is a user option a server option, a session option, a window option or a pane option?